Sharon Marley: 2002–present: Disbandment of the Melody Makers and recent work

 In 2002, the group disbanded after their worldwide tour.
 Sharon now balances her prowess on stage with the Caribbean business of Ghetto Youth United, the Melody Makers support group, and as the curator of the Bob Marley Museum.
 She is managing director of Total Care Learning Centre (TCLC) on Lady Musgrave Road in Kingston, Jamaica.

 In August 2021, she released her first single "Just One More Morning".
 In 2022, she released her second single "Butterflies in the Sky".

 Personal life

-Sharon is married with four children named Donisha, Ingermar, Matthew, and Peter-Shane.
-She is divorced from her first husband, Jamaican football official Peter Pendergast.
+Sharon has four children named Donisha Prendergast, Ingermar, Matthew, and Peter-Shane.
+She is divorced from her first husband, Jamaican football official Peter Prendergast.
 In 2014, she married Ghanaian musician Ekow Alabi Savage.
 She practices yoga and meditates for 15 minutes a day.